IVKazantsev/bitflix/README.md

 #Bitflix

-Multi-page "Bitflix" website for viewing a collection of films
+Multi-page "Bitflix" website for viewing a collection of films on database